frederickaplan/notes-on-rfc/files/RFC-on-Data-Graph.md

   - Most-likely transcription
   - Wikidata

+- Homolgous Segment can be created by different operations

 To be defined : 3D Segment, 4D segment, Node (People, Place, Things), etc

+## Homologous Pairs

+Example when two points are moved on the **4D Map** they can be merged in the scanned image of the map.

 ## Graph Editor